Wall Street Praises FIS After Recent Earnings Report

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at FIS starting from Ramji Asif, who sale 15,020 shares at the price of $144.07 back on Sep 21.
-After this action, Ramji Asif now owns 0 shares of Fidelity National Information Services Inc., valued at $2,163,931 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at FIS starting from Williams Lenore D, who sale 4,047 shares at the price of $147.63 back on Sep 28.
+After this action, Williams Lenore D now owns 15,825 shares of Fidelity National Information Services Inc., valued at $597,459 using the latest closing price.

-Thompson Christopher A, the Chief Accounting Officer of Fidelity National Information Services Inc., sale 2,667 shares at $149.90 during a trade that took place back on Sep 16, which means that Thompson Christopher A is holding 7,672 shares at $399,783 based on the most recent closing price.
+Ramji Asif, the Chief Growth Officer of Fidelity National Information Services Inc., sale 15,020 shares at $144.07 during a trade that took place back on Sep 21, which means that Ramji Asif is holding 0 shares at $2,163,931 based on the most recent closing price.

 Stock Fundamentals for FIS